 There are a number of ways we are contributing to avoiding deforestion by supporting certifications of the materials we source.
 Examples include;

 We know that the impacts of leather production can be significant and stretch right along its value chain, from methane emissions and conversion of forests and pastureland, to the chemicals, water and energy used in the processing and tanning of leather.
-We have a target to source 100% of our leather from tanneries with environmental, traceability and social compliance certifications by 2022 and fully support tannery certification as one of several ways to help drive more responsible leather production.
-We currently source 80% of our leather from certified tanneries and have a policy in place not to source leather from cattle raised in the Amazon Biome, which reflects our commitment to avoid deforestation and forest degradation associated with leather procurement.
+We have a target to source 100% of our leather from tanneries with environmental, traceability and social compliance certifications by 2025 and fully support tannery certification as one of several ways to help drive more responsible leather production.
+We currently source 92% of our leather from certified tanneries and have a policy in place not to source leather from cattle raised in the Amazon Biome, which reflects our commitment to avoid deforestation and forest degradation associated with leather procurement.

 We work closely with our suppliers to identify and assess risks to biodiversity when sourcing materials for our packaging.
 During the development of our policy for sourcing packaging, our Responsibility team visited a forest in a key sourcing location with a supplier to gain a deep understanding of the technical requirements for sustainably managed forests.
-Our key retail packaging supplier adopts forest certification with a preference for Forest Stewardship Council (FSC) of custody standards and can trace the wood used to manufacture wood pulp back to forests in countries including Sweden, Finland, Spain and Portugal.
+Our key retail packaging supplier adopts forest certification with a preference for Forest Stewardship Council (FSC TM) of custody standards and can trace the wood used to manufacture wood pulp back to forests in countries including Sweden, Finland, Spain and Portugal.

 Man-made cellulosic fibres